maxfierrog/finite-game-solver/README.md

 ## Solved games

 - N-to-0-by-1-or-2: Two players take turns removing one or two coins from a pool of N coins.
 The person who removes the last coin(s) wins.
 - N-to-0-by-1-3-or-4: Two players take turns removing one, three, or four coins from a pool of N coins.
-The person who removest the last coin(s) wins.
+The person who removes the last coin(s) wins.

 ## Development notes